 The Future of Learning Forum is the place to find inspiration and challenge ideas that will shape the learning strategies for millions of people.
 To be considered for the next Forum, please complete the application.

 Please Contact Us

 Please contact our Learning Solutions Specialists at 212-854-3395 for a personal conversation to learn more.

-During this day-long Forum, attendees will hear from and engage with speakers from varied backgrounds who will share their discoveries and perspectives on how powerful learning programs impact business and society.
+During the one-day Forum, attendees will hear from and engage with speakers from varied backgrounds who will share their discoveries and perspectives on how powerful learning programs impact business and society.

 The goal of the Forum is to collectively gain insight into where learning is going and what will be different about it in the years to come.
-It is a subject that concerns us all, as parents, professionals, educators and citizens.
-Our discussions will resonate with leaders of learning organizations whose responsibilities encompass seeing the future before others see it and preparing their organizations to seize the opportunities which that future affords.
+It is a subject that concerns us all as parents, professionals, educators, and citizens.
+Our discussions will resonate with leaders of learning organizations, whose responsibilities encompass seeing the future before others see it and preparing their organizations to seize opportunities that future affords.

-Attendees will be presented with a strategic view of learning from a cross-disciplinary perspective that looks at the past, present and future.
-It is an interactive day that allows for provocative, interdisciplinary discussion with ample time for networking.
+Attendees will be presented with a strategic view of learning from a cross-disciplinary perspective that looks at the past, present, and future.
+It is an interactive day that allows for a provocative, interdisciplinary discussion with ample time for networking.

-It is a day of gaining perspectives, dealing with large questions for which there may not be answers, and strengthening a growing network of professionals whose jobs are vitally important in an era of rapid change and gathering uncertainty.
-The style is participative, exploratory and collegial and the goal, above all, is to leave the lovely Columbia campus inspired.
+It is a day of gaining perspectives and strengthening a growing network of professionals whose jobs are vitally important in an era of rapid change and gathering uncertainty.
+The style is participative, exploratory, and collegial and the goal, above all, is to leave the Columbia University campus inspired.